haodong2000/key-indicator_prediction/README.md

 | ![fft_55](https://user-images.githubusercontent.com/67775090/236666228-9cda92d2-773e-42c5-87e9-cee944fb4fdf.png) | ![fft_56](https://user-images.githubusercontent.com/67775090/236666230-b807239d-0984-4b46-9a29-1014c2996041.png) | ![fft_57](https://user-images.githubusercontent.com/67775090/236666233-c3125121-e9b6-4f39-beee-7c88d83abb9d.png) |

 - First row: data characteristics & correlation distribution among variables
-  - The upper part of the graph is the distribution line of the data, the yellow is the original data, and the red is the data after mean smoothing;
+  - The upper part of the graph is the distribution of the data, the yellow is the original data, and the red is the data after mean smoothing;
   - The lower half of the graph represents the distribution of correlation coefficients between this indicator and all 115 indicators.
 - Second row: frequency domain distribution of the data
 - Data pre-process: Max-Min Normalization & `numpy.nan_to_num`